understanding-astro/understanding-astro-book/ch4.md

 <DefaultIslandLayout />
 ```

 `DefaultIslandLayout` provides the layout for the entire page and includes a `slot` for rendering whatever children elements are passed to it.
+Initialise the project locally and take a look!

 ### Step 2: Install the framework